ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 Note that there's a difference between linked data and linked _open_ data.
 Although linked data would be a great choice for publishing open data, you don't have to make your linked data accessible to others.
-It's perfectly possible to secure linked data.
+It's perfectly possible to secure linked data using [OAuth](https://oauth.net/2/), [WebID], ACL or other methods.

 ## Further reading
-If you want to learn more about the vision behind the semantic web and linked data, read the [2006 paper](https://eprints.soton.ac.uk/262614/1/Semantic_Web_Revisted.pdf) by some of the original inventors.
+If you want to learn more about the vision behind the semantic web and linked data, read the [2006 paper](https://eprints.soton.ac.uk/262614/1/Semantic_Web_Revisted.pdf) by some of the original inventors).
 If you're looking for inspiration and example projects, check out the [Linked Open Data Cloud](https://lod-cloud.net/).
 If you want to learn more about reasoning and ontologies, try the [W3C OWL primer](https://www.w3.org/TR/2012/REC-owl2-primer-20121211/).
 For SPARQL, the [Apache Jena tutorial](https://jena.apache.org/tutorials/sparql.html) could help.
+Check out the [/r/semanticweb](https://www.reddit.com/r/semanticweb/) community on Reddit for interesting posts and discussions.
+Here's [a list](https://twitter.com/joepmeindertsma/lists/linked-data) of some interesting Twitter accounts you might want to follow.

-And of course, if you want to get help with your linked data project, feel free to send me an [email](mailto:joep@argu.co)!
+If you want to get help with your linked data project, feel free to send me an [email](mailto:joep@ontola.io)!